 Comprehensive cancer centers.
 Comprehensive cancer centers do the same activities as cancer centers.
 In addition, they have community outreach and educational programs.

 NCI also offers the National Clinical Trials Network, once known as cooperative groups.
 These large networks of researchers, doctors, and other health care professionals conduct clinical trials across the country.
 Review and search a complete list of NCI-designated cancer centers.

 The following national organizations also accredit treatment centers:

 The American College of Surgeons (ACS).
 Through its Commission on Cancer (CoC), ACS has accredited more than 1,500 cancer programs.
 CoC treatment centers offer many services, including diagnostic, treatment, rehabilitation, and support services.
 Learn more about CoC cancer programs.

-Once you have chosen a treatment facility, it is important to understand if you will receive your medical care in an inpatient or an outpatient setting.
-For inpatient care, you stay in the hospital and are closely monitored during treatment and recovery.
+Once you choose a treatment center, it is important to find out if you will receive your medical care in an inpatient or an outpatient setting.
+For inpatient care, you stay in the hospital and are closely watched during treatment and recovery.
 Outpatient treatment does not require a hospital stay.
-It can take place at a hospital building, a clinic, or a doctor’s office.
-Talk with your doctor to learn about the various settings where you may receive your treatment.
+It can take place at a hospital building, clinic, or doctor’s office.
+Talk with your doctor to learn about the types of settings where you may receive treatment.